rsksmart/utils/README.md

 - A new "build" folder is created after previous step is executed, in the folder, you would find the the browser app ready to go, just open index.html

-**This small application run within the browser, no call to the server is made.
+**This small application runs within the browser, no call to the server is made.
 So you can run it off-line.**